Conversion Copywriting: Principles, Formulas & Real-Life Examples You Need to Know For More Successful CTAs

 Conversion copywriting is all about writing copy with a specific conversion goal in mind.
 This type of copywriting hones in on a single action and harnesses familiar words, phrases, and value propositions to convince readers to take that action—through landing pages, product descriptions, ads, and other calls-to-action (CTAs).

 It’s helpful to think of conversion copywriting as the powerhouse of persuasion.
 It marries psychological formulas with creative whimsy to draw attention to the desired action a reader should take, such as:

-- Downloading a free ebook from your opt-in form
+- Downloading a free ebook from your opt-in page or form

 - Adding a product to your checkout